Subscriber OnlyEconomy

 The US tax code effectively allowed Apple, for tax purposes, to “disappear” its main offshore subsidiary.

-The final element in this stratagem was to place a branch of that entity in a low-tax jursidiction and to funnel global sales through it.
+The final element in this stratagem was to place a branch of that entity in a low-tax jurisdiction and to funnel global sales through it.
 This is where Ireland comes in but it was no more than a bit player in the much bigger game.

 But the “double Irish”, which became the focus of international criticism, was not set up as a tax wheeze.

 Under traditional corporate tax residency rules, where a company is managed and controlled is a key distinction.
-If a company is incorporated in Ireland but managed and controlled elsewhere, it was regarded as tax resident in that other jurisdiction, not Ireland.
+If a company is incorporated in Ireland but managed and controlled elsewhere, it was regarded as tax-resident in that other jurisdiction, not Ireland.
 Hence Revenue, under its own rules, didn’t have jurisdiction to tax the bulk of Apple’s offshore profits.

 The concept of management and control as a determinant of corporate tax residence was not unique to Ireland.
-Many tax systems contained, still contain, similar rules.
+Many tax systems contained, and still contain, similar rules.

 Ireland is not going to robustly defend itself in this global tax smash-up because to do so would be to impugn Washington, the biggest supplier of foreign direct investment (FDI) to these shores.

-Those who criticised the Government’s decision to side with Apple in appealing the Commission’s case need a reality check.
-To have sided with the Commission against Apple would have first meant accepting that Ireland was in breach of state aid rules and that Revenue had wrongly applied its own tax rules, raising competency issues.
+Those who criticised the Government’s decision to side with Apple in appealing the commission’s case need a reality check.
+To have sided with the commission against Apple would have first meant accepting that Ireland was in breach of state aid rules and that Revenue had wrongly applied its own tax rules, raising competency issues.

 That’s before you consider the implications of standing against the State’s biggest taxpayer and one of Ireland’s largest employers on the grounds that it was exploiting a loophole in the US system.